Fazilat-Jahan/Quiz-App/README.md

 **Retry Option:** After completing the quiz, you can choose to take the quiz again to improve your score.

-**To use My Quiz App from the command line, simply run: npx quiz-app**
+**To use My Quiz App from the command line, simply run: npx testing-quiz-app**

 ## Connect with Me